Sam5566/linux_setup/README.md

 	* SciPy
 	* keras
 	* tensorflow
-* C: installation of compiler (already include in the OS initially)
+* GCC: installation of compiler (already include in system_setup: build-essential, the shell script here is to only install GCC)

 * mathematica: Installation (need to be verified with code)
 * root: Installation (version 6.20) and presetting